-Evaluate and affirm in writing that the entire project site and surrounding vicinity within a minimum of 300 feet of the project boundaries was examined on the ground (except where access was denied) and whether wetlands and/or aquatic areas are present within these areas.
+Evaluate and affirm in writing that the entire project site and surrounding vicinity within a minimum of 200 feet of the project boundaries was examined on the ground (except where access was denied) and whether wetlands and/or aquatic areas are present within these areas.

 Uniquely identify the boundaries of each wetland in the field by affixing colored, lettered and numbered flagging to fixed objects such as woody vegetation or survey stakes (e.g., Wetland A, Flags #A1-AX; Wetland B, Flags #B1-BY; Wetland C, Flags #C1-CZ, etc.) Flagging shall be placed at intervals no greater than 25 feet in wooded areas, up to 40 feet in open areas.
-Place wetland flagging so as to be easily readable when agency staff members conduct field verification of the delineation.